tca19/programming-notes/ch03-control/ch03-notes.md

         break;
 }
 ```
-All case expressions must be different. `default` is optional.
+All `case` expressions must be different. `default` is optional.
 You can regroup
-some case with the same statement. `break` exits the switch, otherwise the code
+several `case` with the same statement. `break` exits the switch, otherwise the
-would continue to check other const-expr (_fall through_).
+code would continue to check other const-expr (_fall through_).

 ### 3.5 Loops - While and For
 In `while (expr) {...}`, block is executed until `expr` becomes `0`.
 The